trezzuri/erpnext-docs/docs/en/support.md

 You can also make Maintenance Schedules for Serial NOs and keep a record of all Maintenance Visits made to your Customers.

+You can view the video on [Support Module here](https://frappe.school/courses/customer-support-management)